maknahar/jira-classic-to-next-gen/README.md

 Progress: |██████████████████████████████████████████████████| 100.0% Complete
 2020-06-06 03:24:16,267 INFO: 2468 issues migrated successfully.
 2 issues are not migrated fully or partially because of some error.
 If number of issues are less, you can go ahead and migrate/update them manually from Jira UI.
 If count is large and error can be solved programmatically, Please raise a bug.
 ```

+### Need Support
+I have migrated projects with thousands of issues and hundreds of releases/sprints.
+However, as Jira allows a lot of customizations, those customization will not be captured in this script.
+If you need support or require some custom change in the script for your project.
+You may reach out to me at maknahar@live.in.
+I will try to respond as soon as possible.